PhoenixPhungNguyen/ecommerce-data-pipeline/README.md

 Once the pipeline is operational, you can generate insights such as:

 ### Ecommerce Overview
+- Revenue trends by month and product category
-- Total ecommerce expenses by month, department, or location.
+- Payment delays by payment method or region
-- Trends in salary, overtime, and deductions.
+- Conversion rate by traffic source (optional)

 ### Recommendations
-- Optimize ecommerce schedules to improve cash flow.
-- Target retention strategies for key employee segments.
-- Automate compliance checks to reduce audit risks.
+- Improve warehouse restocking strategy based on sales forecast
+- Optimize promotions based on high-performing SKUs
+- Identify abandoned cart patterns and take corrective actions